s1j1k/diffusion-dialogue/README.md

 Run jobs.

 ## Jobs
-Training job: `job_test.slurm` - trains the model and saved transformer state dictionary for later inference.
+Training job: `job_train.slurm` - trains the model and saved transformer state dictionary for later inference.
+Training saves a transformer model state dict under `checkpoints/trained_model.pth`.

-Eval job: `run_eval.slurm` - runs evaluation on the model and generates plots for report.
+Eval job: `job_eval.slurm` - runs evaluation on the model and generates plots for report.

-Test job: `run_test.slurm` - runs test using a sample input sentence to generate example inference output.
+Test job: `job_test.slurm` - runs test using a sample input sentence to generate example inference output.
 The output (same as stdout) will be saved in `test_log.txt`.

 Run using